 “We all have shame.
 We all have good and bad, dark and light, inside of us.
 But if we don’t come to terms with our shame, our struggles, we start believing that there’s something wrong with us — that we’re bad, flawed, not good enough — and even worse, we start acting on those beliefs.
 If we want to be fully engaged, to be connected, we have to be vulnerable.
 In order to be vulnerable, we need to develop resilience to shame.” – by Brene Brown

-the importance of intentions when being vulnerable with your partner
+The importance of intentions when being vulnerable

 A typical scenario I’ve encountered in the past when I was still a pickup/dating coach was that my clients began to use vulnerability as just another technique for raising attraction.
 They thought, “If I tell my date this awkward or unusual thing about me, I’m going to increase my chances of going out with them and, making them fall in love, right?”